-The relevant modulation must therefore occur on scales far larger than the atomic lattice.} A very recent SYK-based computation \cite{valentinisSuperlinearHallAngle2025} indeed finds different time-scales in ordinary and Hall transport, due to an effective increase of the Hall coefficient $R_H$ with $T$.
+The relevant modulation must therefore occur on scales far larger than the atomic lattice.} A very recent SYK-based computation \cite{valentinisSuperlinearHallAngle2025} indeed finds different time-scales in ordinary and Hall transport, due to an effective increase of the Hall coefficient $R_H$ with $T$ --- a feature that also follows from a phenomenological match of cuprate DC transport to hydrodynamics \cite{amorettiHydrodynamicalDescriptionMagnetotransport2020}.
 As $R_H=B/n$ perturbatively, this naively implies zero-density at $T=0$, suggestively indicating that the fundamental physics is similar.
-We shall address this in a future study.

 \acknowledgments

 We thank Nicolas Chagnet for extensive discussions at the beginning of this project.
 E.N.\@ is funded by the Nano Area of Advance at Chalmers University of Technology.
 K.S.'s research is supported in part by Dutch Research Council (NWO) NWA Consortium {\em Emergence at all scales} (NWA.1630.23.007) and NWO Summit Grant {\em Quantum Limits} (SUMMIT.1.016).
 The numerical computations were carried out in part on the ALICE-cluster of Leiden University.
 We are grateful for their help.